Warwick Build Guide by gurubashi35

 Warwick’s true strength lies in his versatility and flexibility, in both items and roles.
-Warwick can go front lining full tank with Enchantment: Cinderhulk, a high damage bruiser/diver with Enchantment: Warrior or even a tank shredder with Enchantment: Bloodrazor.
+Warwick can frontline as a full tank, peel his carries with Infinite Duress and Primal Howl or disrupt the backline as a high threat diver.

 Warwick can literally be anything his team needs him to be.
-Combined with easy snowball potential, reliable CC and one of the best duelling kits in the game, Warwick is truly an early game monster.
+Combined with easy snowball potential, reliable CC in ganks, and one of the best dueling kits in the game, Warwick is truly an early game monster.

 - weak to kiting